charlotteemilyprice/Gender-Discrimination-Online-Survey/README.md

 # Gender Discrimination Online Survey

-Repository to allow access to the online survey data for the disseration of Charlotte Price (Bsc Forensic Science)
+Repository to allow access to the online survey data for the disseration of Charlotte Price (Bsc Forensic Science), University of Lincoln

+21/03/2020